Posthomerica: Book 10

+Book 11

-Book 11: The first part of the book tells of the battle on the plain.
+The first part of the book tells of the battle on the plain.
 Aeneas and Eurymachus are urged on by Apollo.
 The Trojans are driven back by Neoptolemus and his Myrmidons, but Aeneas rallies them.
-When Athena intervenes on the Greek side, Aphrodite removes Aeneas from the battlefield, and the Trojans retreat within their walls.
-The second part of the book describes the Greeks’ assault on the city on the following day.
+A dust storm settles over the battle.
+When Athena intervenes on the Greek side, Aphrodite removes Aeneas from the battlefield, (Note: The removal of Aeneas from the fighting is based on the Iliad (5.311–17, 445–46), and several other scenes are inspired more generally by Books 5 and 13.) and the Trojans retreat within their walls.
+The second part of the book describes the Greeks' assault on the city on the following day.
+(Note: The narrative of the siege shares common elements with the messenger's speech in Euripides' Phoenician Women (1090–1199) and Virgil's account of the attack on the Trojan camp in the Aeneid (9.503–89).)
+The Greeks approach the gates under their shields, led by Odysseus, while Ares gives Aeneas the strength to retaliate by throwing huge rocks.
+Philoctetes shoots at Aeneas, but his shield protects him and the arrow strikes Mimas instead.
 The result is an impasse.
-The removal of Aeneas from the fighting is based on Iliad 5.311–17, 445–46, and several other scenes are inspired more generally by Books 5 and 13.
-The narrative of the siege has elements in common with the messenger speech in Euripides’ Phoenician Women (1090–1199) and with Virgil’s account of the attack on the Trojans’ camp at Aen.
-9.503–89.